MicrosoftDocs/nav-content/dynamics-nav-app/finance-how-update-currencies.md

 ---
-title: Updating Currency Exchange Rates| Microsoft Docs
+title: Updating Currency Exchange Rates
 description: To use multiple currencies in your business, you can set up a code for each currency and use an external exchange rate service, such as Yahoo.
 services: project-madeira
 documentationcenter: ''